 Applications are being invited for one of Lancaster’s most historic traditions.

-Each year Lancaster City Council continues the longstanding custom of admitting new Freemen of the city.
+Each year the city council continues the long standing custom of admitting new Freemen of the city.

 New Freemen will be entered at a special court of admission on Saturday, July 20 starting at 2pm, and applications are now being invited.

 Applicants are also required to attend the court in person and must bring with them a person who is willing to stand and vouch for their identity – for example a spouse, sibling or friend - and swear an oath of allegiance to Her Majesty the Queen and to the Mayor and the city.

 Application forms are available from the Mayor’s Office by telephoning 01524 582065 or by email to firstname.lastname@example.org.